Troubleshooting Tips for Your HVAC System

 Like most modern equipment, your HVAC unit is a sophisticated system with many intricate components.
-Unfortunately, it can develop faults due to wear and tear or poor installation, among other factors, but you can troubleshoot your system by following these tips.
+It can develop faults due to wear and tear or poor installation, among other factors, but you can troubleshoot your system by following these tips.

 Reset Your HVAC System

-If your HVAC system is not operational, you can try running a reset.
-Modern models have complex circuitry, and you can solve many issues by simply rebooting your system.
+If your HVAC system isn’t working, you can try running a reset.
+Modern models have complex circuitry, and you can resolve many issues by rebooting your system.
 The purpose of the reset button is to prevent overheating and explosions.
-If there has been a power outage and your HVAC unit is not working, resetting it is one way to resolve the issue.
+If there has been a power outage and your HVAC unit isn’t working, resetting it is one way to resolve the issue.

-You may also use the reset if your air conditioning unit is blowing warm air.
-Sometimes the issue arises due to a thermostat glitch.
+You may also use the reset if your air conditioning unit blows warm air.
+Sometimes, the issue is caused by a thermostat glitch.
 Restarting the equipment can often correct the error, restoring the cooling function of your HVAC system.